antonfirsov/docs/2019/11-Nov/winforms-designer-pr2/winforms-designer-pr2.md

 ## Under the hood of the new Windows Forms Core Designer (or why it takes us so much time)

 We know that you’ve noticed: although the Windows Forms .NET Core Designer Preview has basic functionalities, it is not mature enough for providing the full Windows Forms experience and we need a little more time to get there.
-In his chapter we wanted to give you a glance on how we are implementing the designer for .NET Core and explain some of the time frames.
+In this chapter we wanted to give you a glimpse into how we are implementing the designer for .NET Core and explain some of the time frames.

 ***The concept***